silphendio/sliced_llama/README.md

 As an alternative to the webUI, the server can also connect to OpenAI-compatible GUIs like [Mikupad](https://github.com/lmg-anon/mikupad) or [SillyTavern](https://github.com/SillyTavern/SillyTavern).

 - For SillyTavern, select chat completion, and use `http://0.0.0.0:57593/v1` as costum endpoint.
   This will not give you many options, but if you change parameters in the WebUI, the inference server should remember them.
+  You can select different chat templates in the WebUI.
+You can add more to the `chat_templates` folder.

 ## TODO / missing features
 In no particular order: